 Difficulty: Easy – 107 m total ascent

 Before you climb up to St Giles Hill, you pass through an area called The Soke.
-It stands for the Bishop’s Soke – in the 13th century it was the part of Winchester that was under the jurisdiction of the bishop and not the king (see Secret Winchester for more details).
+It stands for the Bishop’s Soke – in the 13th century it was the part of Winchester that was under the jurisdiction of the bishop and not the king.

-At St Giles Hill an annual fair was held in the 12th century to finance the construction of the cathedral (again, see Secret Winchester for more details).
+At St Giles Hill an annual fair was held in the 12th century to finance the construction of the cathedral.
 Continuing east, we prefer Northbrook Avenue, a very pleasant residential street, though it’s also possible to take Baring Road to Alresford Road and have a look at the medieval St Giles Hill graveyard on the way.

 Moving on, past the M3 motorway bridge you enter Magdalen Hill Down, a dedicated butterfly conservation area where a variety of butterflies can be observed at the right time of the year.
 However, the views are great at any time of the year.
 There is a path that goes down the southern side of the Down.
 Be careful to cross the A31 Petersfield Road and take Kings Lane to the village of Chilcomb.
 The village is at the heart of the Winchester-East Meon anticline, a geological fault that shapes the landscape and steep hills of the area.